Xilinx/Vitis_Libraries/solver/docs/src/guide_L2/Benchmark/gesvdj.rst

 Profiling
 =========

-The GESVDJ is validated on Xilinx Alveo U250 board.
+The GESVDJ is validated on an AMD Alveo |trade| U250 board.
 The accuracy of GESVDJ implementation has been verified with Lapack dgesvd (QR based SVD) and dgesvj (Jacobi SVD) functions.
 The hardware resources and performance for double datatype is listed in :numref:`tabgesvdjDouble`.
-To describe the resource utilization, we separate the overall utilization into two parts, P stands for the resource usage in platform, that is those instantiated in static region of the FPGA card, K stands for those used in kernels(dynamic region).
+To describe the resource utilization, separate the overall utilization into two parts, P stands for the resource usage in platform, that is those instantiated in static region of the FPGA card, K stands for those used in kernels(dynamic region).
-The Unroll factor means how many CUs are configured to calculate Matrix in parell.
+The Unroll factor means how many CUs are configured to calculate Matrix in parallel.

 .. _tabgesvdjDouble: